chuanqisun/micro-controller-programming/week12/final/notes.md

 - Thumbgap too narrow.
 Increase to 1.5cm
 - Need mid point lid support
 - Move jack to center for visual balance
+- PCB: move ESP32 away from the wall by 0.5mm
+- move all female headers away from wall